Panthers News: Cam Newton Has Dunking Skills Praised By NBA Star Stephen Curry

 While the Carolina Panthers are preparing for the upcoming Monday Night Football game on their NFL schedule, Cam Newton is receiving some high praise for his sports skills.
 The former NFL MVP is getting recognized for his basketball skills, though, by one of the NBA’s top stars in the league today.
 Golden State Warriors guard Stephen Curry has apparently been amazed by Cam’s recent dunking abilities on one of the quarterback’s NFL highlight plays.
 The latest Cam Newton story seems to beg the question of whether or not Cam should try his hand at an upcoming basketball event.

 When it comes to basketball, Stephen Curry is known for his long-range shooting skills in the NBA, including highlight plays that look like lucky shots in a game of “HORSE.”
 Curry’s also a big fan of the Carolina Panthers and their star quarterback.
 According to ESPN‘s report on Wednesday, Curry was particularly impressed by Cam Newton’s “dunk” on his recent touchdown run against the Atlanta Falcons.
-For the play, Newtown dove towards the goal line from Atlanta’s three-yard line before “slam dunking” it off the helmet of the defensive player in the end zone.
+For the play, Newton dove towards the goal line from Atlanta’s three-yard line before “slam dunking” it off the helmet of the defensive player in the end zone.
 That play helped Cam Newton and the Panthers win the game 20-17.

 Following the highlight play, Stephen Curry had a message with regards to Cam’s exciting play.